cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 * **Target:** Java SDK

-Several instances were found where the getByte() standard Java API is utilized without specifying encoding, leading the [Java SDK](https://github.com/cloudevents/sdk-java) to rely on system default encoding.
+Several instances were found where the getByte() standard Java API is utilized without specifying an encoding, leading the [Java SDK](https://github.com/cloudevents/sdk-java) to rely on system default encoding.
 This can result in varying processing of event data across platforms.
 While the specification mandates adherence to appropriate and RFC-compliant